Marty L. Miller Field – Norfolk State Spartans

 Marty L. Miller Field is located right next to I-264, and is only a couple turns off the interstate.
 However, make sure you enter the campus through the Presidential Parkway entrance.
 If you enter the campus through another entrance, you will not be able to drive to the ballpark.
 At the campus entrance, a security guard in a booth will assist you with directions if needed.

 The Tide light rail runs right through the NSU campus and is a great choice to take to the ballpark if you are staying in downtown Norfolk.
 Prices are $1.75 per trip or $4 for a day pass.

 Parking is free and is available beyond the left field fence.
-There are also a few parking spaces behind the seating area, between it and Dick Price Stadium.
-If there are spots available, then try to park here.
-If you park beyond the outfield wall, you will have to take the long way around to get to the seating due to the trees which prevent you from entering from the third base side.
+There are also a few parking spaces behind the seating area, between it and Dick Price Stadium – if there are spots available, then try to park there.
+If you park beyond the outfield wall, you will have to take the long way around to get to the seating, due to the trees which prevent you from entering from the third base side.

 Restrooms are located underneath the grandstand.
 Ramps, not stairs, lead up to the seating area, which enable the handicapped to have access to the grandstand.